Invasion of the Cape Colony: Invasion

 Blankett and Elphinstone united off the Cape on 10 June 1795 and anchored in Simon's Bay.
 There messages were sent to Sluysken offering an alliance against the French.
 The Dutch governor was inclined to resist however, evacuating the civilian population from Simon's Town in early July and making preparations to raze the town.
-To prevent this, Craig landed 800 soldiers and Royal Marines on 14 July, who occupied Simon's Town while the Dutch withdrew to the pass at Muizenberg, through which passed the road to Cape Town.
+To prevent this, Craig landed 800 soldiers and marines on 14 July, who occupied Simon's Town while the Dutch withdrew to the pass at Muizenberg, through which passed the road to Cape Town.
 For the next month the two armies observed an uneasy truce, broken by occasional patrols and sniping.
 During this period, Elphinstone and Sluysken continued negotiations for the surrender of the colony.
 These negotiations were stalled by disputes in the colonial government regarding the legitimacy of the deposed William of Orange and suspicion concerning British intentions.
 While the debates continued, British envoys were permitted free movement in Cape Town, making detailed observations of the defences.

 Elphinstone became concerned that the Dutch positions were too strong for his forces to overwhelm, and on 19 June he sent HMS Sphinx to request assistance from Clarke's fleet.
 On 7 August, with negotiations stalled, Elphinstone ordered an attack on the pass at Muizenberg.
 Craig's forces were supplemented with 1,000 sailors from Elphinstone's squadron redeployed on land under captains Temple Hardy and John William Spranger.
 Among this force were a number of American citizens who immediately deserted to the Dutch and were promised repatriation.
 At noon on 7 August, HMS America, HMS Stately, HMS Echo and HMS Rattlesnake opened fire on Dutch forward positions.
 Return fire from Dutch field guns killed two men on America and wounded three more, while Craig's troops were able to advance against the Dutch positions and seize them, with the Dutch defenders falling back in confusion.
 A second attack by soldiers of the 78th captured a rocky height nearby and a Dutch counterattack the following morning was driven off by Hardy's sailors and marines.